riot-ci/RIOT/tests/thread_priority_inversion_mutex/README.md

 Priority inversion is a known problem in real-time systems, leading in certain constellations to lower priority threads indirectly blocking higher priority threads.
 This test application constructs a simple situation, where exactly this
 occurs: t_low owns a mutex, which t_high is waiting on.
-Now t_mid gets all the CPU time (as t_mid has a higher priority than t_low), preventing t_low from unlocking the mutex shared with t_high.
+At that point, t_mid starts and pre-emts t_low (as t_mid has a higher priority than t_low), preventing t_low from unlocking the mutex shared with t_high.
 So t_mid is indirectly preventing t_high from running.